yuuume/DCRA-ICL/README.md

     * When unclear, assign #GENERAL to denote overall evaluation of the entity.

 * Examples
-    * 这是魅族 21的评论：屏幕除了分辨率不是 2k，其他真的无敌，音效也比 20Pro 有了长足的进步。 → {AUDIO DEVICES#QUALITY}
+    * This is a review for Meizu 21: Apart from not having a 2k screen, everything else is amazing.
+The audio quality is a huge step up from 20Pro. → {AUDIO DEVICES#QUALITY}
-        * 评论中对比了“音效”，对应的实体就是音响设备，明确提到了音响效果，所以属性是QUALITY。
+        * Explanation: The comparison is about “audio”, which maps to the entity “AUDIO DEVICES”.
+The attribute mentioned is clearly about perceived quality.
-    * 这是Apple iPhone 15 Pro的评论：双十一活动买的，价格太给力了，跟14比拍照有了提升，运行速度没得说 → {CAMERA#GENERAL}
+    * This is a review for Apple iPhone 15 Pro: Got it during the Double Eleven sale—great price.
+Compared to iPhone 14, the camera has improved. → {CAMERA#GENERAL}
-        * 评论中对比了“拍照”，对应的实体就是摄像头，但是并没有明确提到是摄像头的质量、还是性能更好，所以属性是GENERAL。
+        * The comment discusses improvements in “camera” without detailing whether it's about quality or performance, so it is labeled under “GENERAL”.

-3.4 Preference
+### Preference

 The **preference** indicates the comparative outcome between subject and object.